Magnesium

 Another way to supplement with magnesium is by absorbing it through the skin using a topical cream compounded by a pharmacist under the guidance of your physician or by bathing with epsom salts in your bath water.
 There is some controversy as to how well magnesium is absorbed topically so at this time oral magnesium replacement is preferred to maintain blood levels but supplementing with topical magnesium is warranted.

-Topical formulations are available commercially including MagneGel™ (Designs for Health), a transdermal magnesium gel available through the Accurate Clinic’s Supplement Store.
+Topically applied formulations are available commercially including MagneGel™ (Designs for Health), a transdermal magnesium gel available through the Accurate Clinic’s Supplement Store.
 Magnesium is generally believed to be well absorbed through the skin with the use of topical preparations and should be considered for use by those sensitive to the laxative effects of oral magnesium.
+Current research however suggests that magnesium is NOT absorbed through the skin when topically applied.

 Epsom Salts: Another Alternative